Outcomes & Performance

 Student Learning Outcomes:

-• Students will be able to modify standard radiographic procedures to accommodate patient conditions
+• Students will modify standard procedures to accommodate patient condition and other variables.

-Goal #4: PED: The program will meet or exceed the Program Effectiveness Outcomes.
+Goal #4: The program will meet or exceed the Program Effectiveness Outcomes.

 • Five-year average job placement rate of not less than 75 percent within twelve months of graduation